PeterMarshall29/book1/jupyternotebooks/glossary.md

 Instruction Set Architecture
   Specifies the format of machine code used by the programmable interface of a {term}`CPU`.
 The 'instuctions' are patterns of bits, each of which is unique to a specific task.

+int
+  Key word for the Integer type.

+Integer type
+  Type for integer values (whole numbers - all both positive and negative and zero).
+Maybe preceded by one or two modifiers - `signed`, `unsigned`, `short`, `long, `long long`.
+The modifiers may be used on their own, and int is implied; but `signed` and `unsigned` may also precede `char.

 Iteration
   Iteration